• Skip to main content

 But if you use the quick settings panel, you just need to tap the Mobile data button on it.
 You can access the quick settings panel by swiping down twice from the status bar.
 So, it is far quicker to perform the same task through the quick panel.

 Besides, you can access the Galaxy S21 quick settings panel without leaving the current app screen.
-The quick settings panel is always shown as a dropdown (overlay) page, and you can dismiss it by swiping up twice.
+The quick settings panel is always shown as a dropdown (overlay) page, and you can dismiss it by swiping it up twice.

 How to access Galaxy S21 quick settings panel?